 With coral to rival the Great Barrier Reef, top notch surf instruction, some of the world’s finest wineries, wild west towns, and wildlife to die for, we think you’d be crazy to miss out on the West Coast.
-It’s top-to-toe full of unbelievable experiences, and with less travellers here than the East, it’s the ideal alternative choice.
+It’s top-to-toe full of unbelievable experiences, and with less travelers here than the East, it’s the ideal alternative choice.

 penguins and surf: in and around perth

 Closer to South East Asia than any other Australian city, Perth certainly has it’s own personality.
-Recuperate from your journey in The Richardson, our favourite state-of-the-art boutique hotel complete with pillow menus (no less).
+Recuperate from your journey in The Richardson, our favorite state-of-the-art boutique hotel complete with pillow menus (no less).
 Explore Perth’s stunning coastline, alive with penguins and sea lions, and swim with dolphins in this vibrant city.
 Fancy slicing up the Indian Ocean like the skilled surfers around you?
 We’ll book you in with a first-class tutor: you’ll go from kook to pro in no time.Read more

 sip the good stuff in margaret river

 Now it’s time for some top tasting of the vino variety.
 Hop in your rental car (pre-arranged by us, naturally) and take the scenic drive to Margaret River, home to the country’s most acclaimed vineyards.
 We will arrange for you to have a private VIP tour of the top wineries to taste award-winning Cabernets and Chardonnays alongside gourmet cuisine.
 Stay at the luxury boutique Cape Lodge hotel, and to work off all the drinking and feasting (in their award-winning restaurant) try abseiling and rock climbing, or an escorted walk to the jaw-dropping, eerie limestone caves at Yallingup with our knowledgeable guides.